dtcteknologi/reactism/README.md

-# Reactis
+# Reactism

-Reactis is a React Boilerplate based next.js
+Reactism is a React Boilerplate based next.js